devidipak/serving/README.md

 Serving comes with a scheduler that groups individual inference requests into batches for joint execution on a GPU, with configurable latency controls.

-TensorFlow Serving has out-of-the-box support for TensorFlow models (naturally), but at its core it manages arbitrary versioned items (*servables*) with pass-through to their native APIs.
+TensorFlow Serving has out of the box support for TensorFlow models (naturally), but at its core it manages arbitrary versioned items (*servables*) with pass-through to their native APIs.
 In addition to trained TensorFlow models, servables can include other assets needed for inference such as embeddings,